microsoft/FluidFramework/docs/content/docs/deep/componets.md

 A data structure in a container, with its own self contained editing and merge resolution logic.
 May contain handles to other DDSes.

-Some DDSes (mainly SHaredTree) provide their own functionality for further componentization of their content.
+Some DDSes (mainly SharedTree) provide their own functionality for further componentization of their content.

-While while the user of the container can choose which DDSes to load, DDSes themselves currently can not support being only partially loaded: either the whole DDS is available or not.
+While the user of the container can choose which DDSes to load, DDSes themselves currently cannot support being only partially loaded: either the whole DDS is available or not.
 The one exception to this is blobs which the user of the container can asynchronously upload then insert handle to them into the DDS.
 Future work (See SharedTree) may enable some DDSes to load subsets of their data on demand.

 ## SharedTree

-SharedTree is design to encourage componentization by subtree / schema.
+SharedTree is designed to encourage componentization by subtree / schema.
 Typical usage is a given component defines its schema and logic which works with that schema.
 This schema/component is then referenced/depended on by its parent, adding its schema as a child.